bitrix24/b24restdocs/api-reference/calendar/calendar-event-get-by-id.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing

 {% endnote %}